The Product and/or Service:

 RAW Energy holds stakes in its portfolio of renewable energy assets either through outright ownership, part-ownership, joint venture, transaction brokerage or as the primary fund agent.

-The business was founded to bridge the gap between renewable energy projects and investors.
-Due to previous experience of both developing and financing these projects, RAW Energy has a rare ability to see both sides of a transaction as well as the experience to understand its full requirements.
-A strong network of institutional investors allows RAW to match developed projects with suitable investors and then provide the transactional skills to close the investments.
-RAW also develops its own projects in sectors where value and long term opportunities for investors have been identified.
-These sectors currently include anaerobic digestion, biogas, biomass boilers (heat and CHP) and waste to energy.
+The business was founded to bridge the gap between renewable energy development opportunities and potential investors.
+With experience in both developing and financing projects, RAW Energy can support on either side of an investment plan as well as the having the ability to facilitate all necessary due diligence and the experience to understand its full value.
+Our strong network of institutional investors allows RAW Energy to match developed projects with buyers and sellers for projects of all sizes and then provide the transactional skills to close the investments.

 On working with Farm491 and the RAU:

 Stuart Homewood says “Trent Lodge at Farm491 provides us with a superb office base and we’re really enjoying being there.
-The rural setting, yet close connections to London is fantastic for our business – and Farm491’s close ties with the RAU’s network and resources is something we’re looking forward to utilising, particularly in respect of our AD projects.”
+The rural setting and direct connections to London are fantastic for our business – and Farm491’s close ties with the RAU’s network and resources is something we’re really benefitting from, particularly with respect to our AD projects.”